 - Sensor Settings-Displays the sensor's current status and current value, threshold values and error counts. - Use this screen to configure new threshold values (such as Upper Critical Threshold, Upper Noncritical Threshold). - The sensor status is also represented as a colored "Health" icon: Red is critical, Yellow is noncritical, Green is OK, and Blue is an unsupported sensor. - Alert Actions-Displays the currently configured alert actions for each threshold type (such as Voltage-Status Changed to Upper Critical, Voltage-Status Changed to Lower Critical).
 Use this screen to change the alert actions for each supported threshold.
-The factory default alert actions are Log the Event to Disk and Write a Message to the LCD.
-The AMS Alert configuration option is available only when PIC is integrated with LDSM; when this feature is not available, the AMS Alert option is disabled. - Sensor Information-Displays individual sensor information (such as Sensor Tolerance, Maximum Reading, Minimum Reading). - Inventory Information-Displays inventory information for the sensor (such as Description, Manufacturer).
+The factory default alert actions are Log the Event to Disk and Write a Message to the LCD. - Sensor Information-Displays individual sensor information (such as Sensor Tolerance, Maximum Reading, Minimum Reading). - Inventory Information-Displays inventory information for the sensor (such as Description, Manufacturer).
 The information varies based on the sensor type.